Adige River to Verona Cycling Holiday

 41 to 44 miles/65 to 70 kms

 Today there are two route options to choose from.
 The easiest and most direct route leads you south along the lower Adige valley beside the river which is bigger now, swollen by its confluence with the Eisack River at Bolzano.
 The second, slightly longer option includes a couple of short climbs but the payoff is a ride through the stunning Caladaro Valley to Lake Caldaro.
 The lake is one of the warmest in the alps and just perfect for a swim if the weather is hot.
 The two routes converge further down the Adige Valley, near the town of Ora from where you continue your journey south.
 For centuries this wide fertile valley has been one of the primary north-south trading routes through the alps and the scenery is spectacular.
-Tiny, white alpine villages, perched on the green mountainsides on either side of the valley, are overlooked by towering granite peaks.
+Tiny alpine villages, perched on the green mountainsides on either side of the valley, are overlooked by towering granite peaks.
 The easy, level cycle path sticks resolutely to the valley floor leading you through the small pleasant villages of Ora, Egna and Salorno before arriving at Trento, today’s destination.
 Trento has a long and colourful history, thanks to its strategic position on one of the Alps’ main passes.
 Head for the picturesque medieval city centre to absorb the atmosphere and learn more.

 Day 6 : Trento – Lake Garda